 have a pedagogy which is student-centered and are comfortable with differentiating instruction;

 are creative problem solvers and innovators who possess a growth-mindset;

 LREI high school teachers are lifelong learners who are reflective about their practice and are interested in working in a progressive, rigorous, and diverse learning environment.
 A master’s degree in Mathematics, Math Education, or a related subject, and at least three years of successful experience as a teacher are preferred, but alternate pathways into the profession will be considered.
 A demonstrated interest in the lives of young people is a must.

 Specific requirements of the position

-Teach two sections of ninth grade Integrated Mathematics (Algebra 1/Geometry).
+Teach two sections of ninth or tenth grade Integrated Mathematics (Algebra 1/Algebra 2/Geometry/Trigonometry).